gabrielrovesti/ITSM-Decommissioning-Project/1 - Project/ITSM Project/main.typ

 Possible risks may include:

-- legal and regulatory changes
+- Legal and regulatory changes

-- possible competitors,
+- Possible competitors

-- dependencies on suppliers and partners
+- Dependencies on suppliers and partners

-- technological changes
+- Technological changes

 As an output of this practice, we obtain a portfolio of risks that helps the planning in avoiding possible threats and creating opportunities to produce new value.